Hiking Spikes: Conquer icy trails with ease!

 The padding can be challenging in spots.
 You’re likely to encounter various combinations of slow shallows, fast-moving narrows (where you can end up on a backward ride with fingers crossed), and Titanic iceberg-like rocks which are never good to meet at top speed.
 The exhausting challenge we faced was mainly the extended periods of canoe dragging due to the low water levels in the first segment of the West branch.
 There were some technically challenging spots, but never anything approaching difficult rapids.

 As far as campsites on the West Branch there are no official sites, but we had heard of a couple of unofficial sites (marked on my map) that we unintentionally paddled right by.
 My advice would be to not pass up a spot that looks like an ideal campsite and plan on not being able to harvest much firewood on-site (nor are you allowed to cut anything down).
 There are private campgrounds along the East/Main branches (marked on my map).

 Since I haven’t paddled the Main or East branch yet, I’ll refer those sections to the extremely informative website created by the St. Mary’s River Association which is an absolute goldmine of information on the river.
 It’s what I used to plan my trip.
 I highly recommend supporting the great work they’re doing on the river.
 The Nova Scotia Nature Trust is also doing important work at protecting significant portions of the river.

 When planning any trip on this river, remember that you are in a remote area so you should be properly prepared with the right gear.
 Weather and river conditions can change very rapidly so it’s never safe to make assumptions.
-I recommend using a dedicated GPS device, a substantial first aid kit and compass is a must, and plan on not being able to use your cell phone at all for communication.
+I recommend using a dedicated GPS device, (preferably a satellite communicator) a substantial first aid kit and compass.
+Plan for worst case scenarios and not being able to use your cell phone at all for communication.